-He is an advocate of historically black colleges and universities, and land-grant institutions.
-Prior to his appointment as president, he served as provost and senior vice president of Bethune-Cookman University in Daytona Beach, Fla.
+President Abdullah is an academic administrator committed to excellence.
+He is an internationally-renowned educator recognized for outstanding research.
+Prior to his appointment as president of Virginia State University, Dr. Abdullah served as provost and senior vice president at Bethune-Cookman University in Daytona Beach, Fla.
 (2013-2016), provost and vice president for academic affairs at Florida Memorial University in Miami Gardens, Fla.
 (2011-2013), and dean and director of 1890 land grant programs at Florida Agricultural and Mechanical University in Tallahassee, Fla (2008-2011).

-President Abdullah is a Chicago native who is the youngest African American to receive a Ph.D. and master’s degree from Northwestern University.
-His earned his undergraduate degree from Howard University in civil engineering.
-He serves as member of the Alpha Phi Alpha Fraternity, Incorporated, and the 5000 Role Models of Excellence.
-He and his wife, Ahkinyala Cobb-Abdullah, Ph.D., are the proud parents of two aspiring HBCU college bound teens, Mikaili and Sefiyetu.
+President Abdullah is a Chicago native who is the youngest African American to receive a Ph.D. in engineering.
+He earned his undergraduate degree from Howard University in civil engineering and a Master of Science in Civil Engineering from Northwestern University.
+He serves as member of Alpha Phi Alpha Fraternity, Incorporated, and the 5000 Role Models of Excellence.
+Currently, he is the vice chair for the Central Intercollegiate Athletic Association Board of Directors.